STEVE INSKEEP, HOST:

 HARRIS: If this became part of a Palestinian state, Israeli settlers would most likely have to leave.
 Leslie says that would be a shame for Israelis like her and for local Palestinians, too.
 She feels there is mostly harmony here.

 ELBAZ: I see our role as helping the local community, our communities, helping them to build themselves, too, and provide a lot of work for them.
-They're a good workforce for us, and we're good for them, too.
+They're a good workforce for us and that - we're good for them, too.

 (SOUNDBITE OF SPRAYING)